Sunday, May 10, 2020

 How could that be?
 The electricity was off.
 Only the dim twilight outside provided a little light.

 Jolted from a sound sleep, I hurried to yank on a pair of shorts.
-Dream shorts.
+Dream shorts, of course.
 I couldn't get my legs through.
-Finally I pulled them on and ran to the door, still snapping them, pulling up the zipper.
+Finally, I pulled them on and ran to the door, still snapping them, pulling up the zipper.

 I opened the door to find … well, Tolkien would have called it an Ent.
-An animated tree, a creature older than time, full of deep wisdom and memory, with a long dangling beard covered in leaves and moss and lichen.
+An animated tree, a creature older than time, full of deep wisdom and memory, with a big old snout, like a proboscis, covered in moss and lichen.

-"Huh?"
-I remembered that I had better soon decide what I wanted to do, now that I had finished hiking to every place I'd ever lived, including this one, the only one of the twenty-one that had been torn down and survived only as a memory.
+"Be?"
+My life was in kind of a transition.
+I needed to decide what was next - what I wanted to do with myself now that I had finished hiking to every place I'd ever lived, including this one, the only one of the twenty-one that had been torn down and survived only as a memory.

 "Do?" the old spirit harrumphed.
+He was reading my mind.
 "Then why am I here?
 Doing is what those youngsters are about.
 Doing is putting off being.
 What do you want to be, old man?"

 "What is there left to be?"
 I answered his question with a question, thinking that was a pretty clever dodge.

-He sort of posed before me, his eyes opening slightly wider, spreading his bony, leafy, twiggy hands outward, just slightly.
-It was a non verbal "I'm here.
+He sort-of posed before me, his eyes opening slightly wider, spreading his bony, leafy, twiggy hands outward, just slightly.
+He didn't have to say a thing--the body language said it: "I'm here.
 Being has brought me here.
 You brought me here.
-So isn't this what you want to be, really, when you get right down to it?"
+So, isn't this what you want to be, really, when you get right down to it?"

 "No." I said, sure of my answer.
 "I don't want to knock on people's doors."

-"But I love where you come from.
+"But I do love where you come from.
 You're a spirit from a world before humans, pristine, natural.
 A face of the forest, a voice for nature.
-All the places that I love are reflected in those deep green eyes," I said.
+All the places that I love are reflected in those deep brown eyes," I said.
 "The wilderness."

 He barely nodded, waiting.

 "So … I want to be that.
 The wilderness.
 A tempting rocky summit, a canyon that twists away into mystery.
-A selfless thing that belongs deep in a green misty glen beside a waterfall.
-Or traipsing a lonely beach under the great dome of the firmament, surrounded by surf, wind, salt, sky, rain."
-Then a thought struck me, and I blurted "I want to be footprints."
+A moss-covered boulder deep in a green misty glen beside a waterfall.
+Or endless miles of lonely beach under the great dome of the firmament, surrounded by surf, wind, salt, sky, rain."
+Then a thought struck me, and I blurted "I want to be footprints - the footprints that lead to those wild places."

 "Footprints?
-Hmmmm … A path to follow, perhaps.
+Mmmmm … A path to follow, perhaps.
 For those who come after?"

 "Not even that.
-Just the knowledge that such a path exists.
-That there is a way that can lead folk back into the wild, a way that is warm and comforting, full of enrichment, understanding.
+Just the knowledge that such a path is out there -- a way that can lead folk back into the wild, a way that is peaceful and comforting, full of enrichment, understanding.
 Joy."

 "I like it.
-That ought to do nicely."
+Yes, that ought to do nicely."

 "You mean be, don't you?"